-The Boston Eruv
+Greater Boston Eruv Corporation

-Over the years, many requests for information about the Eruv, how it was designed, how the permits were obtained, how the construction was accomplished, etc. have been asked.
+Over the years, many requests for information about the Eruv, how it was designed, how the permits were obtained, how the construction was accomplished, etc. have been made.
 It seems appropriate that answers to these and similar questions be placed here on the Eruv Internet site for all to share.

 The Questions